 Fulfillment: Antiochus did whatever he wanted.
 He even proclaimed himself to be a god by taking the title Epiphanes.
 He chose the Sabbath as a day to worship him.
 He went far beyond his predecessors in arrogance.
 He did not rely on the pagan gods but on his own financial and military might.

 Daniel 11:40–45 has been a bit of a problem.
 These verses do not follow what we know of Antiochus.
-The skeptical solution is that the author of Daniel was alive during the reign of Antiochus (writing pseudo-prophecy after the events took place) so he was able to get everything right up to a point, and the final verses are his only actual prediction of things to come, and he got them wrong.
+The skeptical solution is that the author of Daniel was alive during the reign of Antiochus (writing pseudo-prophecy after the events took place) so he was able to get everything right up to a point, and the final verses are only his prediction of things to come, and he got them wrong.
 However, for those who take the Bible to be the authoritative Word of God, this view is unacceptable.

 Daniel 11:40–45: “At the time of the end the king of the South will engage him in battle, and the king of the North will storm out against him with chariots and cavalry and a great fleet of ships.
 He will invade many countries and sweep through them like a flood.
 He will also invade the Beautiful Land.
 Many countries will fall, but Edom, Moab and the leaders of Ammon will be delivered from his hand.
 He will extend his power over many countries; Egypt will not escape.
 He will gain control of the treasures of gold and silver and all the riches of Egypt, with the Libyans and Nubians in submission.
 But reports from the east and the north will alarm him, and he will set out in a great rage to destroy and annihilate many.
 He will pitch his royal tents between the seas at the beautiful holy mountain.
 Yet he will come to his end, and no one will help him.”

 Fulfillment: There is no doubt that the focus of chapter 11 is Antiochus Epiphanes, but he is only one king of the North among many.
 After his time, there was still a king of the South and a king of the North, and it is common with prophecy to telescope events, hitting only the high points.
-Many believe this final paragraph refers a final king of the North who will outdo even Antiochus in his pride and blasphemy.
+Many believe this final paragraph refers to a final king of the North who will outdo even Antiochus in his pride and blasphemy.
 This person will be the final Antichrist at the end of history (“at the time of the end”).
 In this scenario, the specific identity of the two kings is yet to be revealed.

 Others see the events recorded in Daniel 11:40–45 as referring to Antiochus’s successor (Antiochus V) and the end of the Greek Empire.
 The Romans who conquered Syria became the new “king of the North” and then went on to defeat the Greek king in Egypt (the king of the South) and the rest of the Mediterranean world, ultimately destroying the temple in Jerusalem in AD 70.
 Yet even the mighty Roman Empire fell and could not be helped.
-Still others see a dual fulfillment: the prophecy refers both the events in the years before Christ and to events at the end of time before His second coming.
+Still others see a dual fulfillment: the prophecy refers to both the events in the years before Christ and to events at the end of time before His second coming.

 Daniel 12 continues to telescope events to the very end of history and the resurrection and final judgment.